Cart

 You don’t have to change your life in one day.
 Here’s a week with circular fashion:

-1. Monday (Audit): Take everything out of your wardrobe.
-Divide into 3 piles: "Love and wear", "Don’t wear/To repair", "To sell/give away".
+1. Monday (Audit): Take everything out of your closet.
+Sort into 3 piles: "Love and wear", "Don’t wear/To repair", "To sell/give away".

 2. Tuesday (Care): Review the "To Repair" pile.
 Sew on buttons, trim sweaters.
-Pack what you can’t fix and take it to the tailor.
+Pack what you can’t fix yourself and take it to a tailor.

 3. Wednesday (Research): Identify gaps in your wardrobe (e.g., no decent belt).
 Start looking for that specific item in online stores.

 4. Thursday (Local scouting): Visit one second hand store in your area.
 Don’t buy anything unless it’s love at first touch.
-Check the fabric compositions.
+Check the fabric content.

 5. Friday (Listing): Take photos of 3 items from the "For Sale" pile.
 List them online.

-6. Saturday (Education): Read about caring for one material (e.g., how to wash jeans) or check when the Circular Fashion Foundation is organizing the next swap event in your area.
+6. Saturday (Education): Read about caring for one material (e.g., how to wash jeans) or check when the Circular Fashion Foundation is organizing the next swap event near you.

 7. Sunday (Rest): Enjoy what you have.
 Create 3 new outfits from clothes you already own.